xfrenette/pathtype/README.md

 **Example**

 The following changes the order of validation of the previous example: first the custom validator is executed before validating the existence.
+The latter validator is simply an instance of `pathtype.validation.Exists`.

 ```python
 from pathtype.validation import Exists